On the SCD semismooth* Newton method for generalized equations with application to a class of static contact problems with Coulomb friction: Acknowledgement

-{ \bf Acknowledgement}.\\ The authors are indepted to J. Haslinger and P. Beremlijski for many valuable advices concerning the modeling and discretization of static contact problems with Coulomb friction.
-They also express their gratitude for the support from the Austrian Science Fund (FWF) grant P29190-N32 (H. Gfrerer, M. Mandlmayr) and the Czech Science Foundation (GACR) grant GA22-15524S (J.V.Outrata), grant GF21-06569K and the MSMT CR grant 8J21AT001 (J.Valdman).
+The authors are indebted to J. Haslinger and P. Beremlijski for valuable advices concerning the modeling and discretization of static contact problems with Coulomb friction.
+Further, our sincere thanks are due to both reviewers for their valuable suggestions.